 Despite the car’s sporty design - the electric drivetrain enables a cavernous 530-litre luggage compartment.
 The entire cabin is light and spacious, with the same capacity as a much larger vehicle.

-A production version of the I-Pace will be revealed at the end of 2017 (not too much is expected to change), with cars hitting the road in 2018.
+A production version of the I-Pace is expected to be revealed at the Geneva Motor Show, with cars hitting the road in 2018.
 If you're super keen, you can let Jaguar know by registering your interest on its website.